aws/amazon-neptune-for-graphql/doc/resources.md

 <br>
 The default output location of the Lambda zip: is: ./output/output.lambda.zip

-## 2. Create IAM roles
-1. Create the Lambda execution role for the Lambda
-3. Create the Lambda invocation role for the AppSync API

 ## 3. Create the Lambda

 Create the AWS Lambda that will receive the AppSync query requests, resolve it into a Neptune graph query, query the Neptune database and return the result to AppSync.
 To create the Lambda you have two options:

+### Create Lambda IAM execution role
+1. Create the Lambda execution role for the Lambda
+    1. Create a new IAM Role for the Lambda function
+    2. Attach the policy `AWSLambdaBasicExecutionRole`
+    3. (if VPC) Attach the policy `AWSLambdaVPCAccessExecutionRole`
+    3. (if IAM) Attach the polucy `NeptuneFullAccess`

 1. go to the Neptune documentation here https://docs.aws.amazon.com/neptune/latest/userguide/get-started-cfn-lambda.html, can run the CloudFormation template that creates the Lambda.
 Lambda runtime is Node.js 18x.
      (NOTE: the Neptune CloudFormation to create the Lambda is outdated, the nodejs12.x is no longer supported by Lambda)